lihaoyi/workbench/readme.md

 - Returning the state of `document.body` to the initial state before any javascript was run
 - Stripping all event listeners from things within body
-- Clearing all repeated timeouts and intervals.
+- Clearing all repeated timeouts and intervals
+- Running the `bootSnippet` again

 `updateBrowsers` is a best-effort cleanup, and does not do things like: